A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat parents.

 Schools in Doha reviewed by The Good Schools Guide International

-One of the oldest English speaking schools in Qatar, opened in 1971 and about to expand into year 7 in 2020.
+One of the oldest English speaking schools in Qatar, opened in 1971 and now preparing to expand upwards into year 7 and then year 8.
 Vast majority of pupils British passport holders and this feels like a traditional British prep school.
 Sponsored by the British Embassy, and this is THE first choice for primary school among the British expats (and probably most European expats, as well).
 Inspected by Penta for the British Schools Overseas (BSO).
 Most DESS students matriculate to Doha College.

 Click here to read our full review of Doha English Speaking School